henu-wang/satisficing-vs-maximizing-study/README.md

 ## Getting Started

-1. Browse the documentation in this repository
+1. Browse the documentation
-2. Review the examples and case studies
+2. Review examples and case studies
-3. Apply the frameworks to your own satisficing vs maximizing study projects
+3. Apply frameworks to your satisficing vs maximizing study projects
-4. Visit [KeepRule](https://keeprule.com) for additional decision-making tools
+4. Visit [KeepRule](https://keeprule.com) for additional tools

-## Related Topics
+## About

-This project explores satisficing vs maximizing study concepts and their applications in real-world decision making.
-For structured decision-making frameworks based on wisdom from investment masters like Warren Buffett and Charlie Munger, visit [KeepRule](https://keeprule.com).
+This project explores satisficing vs maximizing study concepts.
+For structured frameworks from investment masters like Buffett and Munger, visit [KeepRule](https://keeprule.com).

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

 ## License